nthenyakyalo202/alx-low_level_programming/0x08-recursion/README.md

-A recursive function is a function that call itself.
+Write a function that prints a string, followed by a new line.